Close

 PANTONE Cotton swatch color standard TCX from PANTONE Fashion, Home + Interior system.
 Setting up seasonal color palettes has never been easier, always use fresh Pantone Swatch cards within your supply chain and Quality Controll process for best results.
 Delivery directly to you from Pantone European warehouse normally within 2-4 working days.

-Viewpoint Colour, the professional colour magazine dedicated to you working within design, product development and range strategy.
-Colour and design trends with 6-18 months strategic foresight.
+Viewpoint Color, the professional color magazine dedicated to you working within design, product development and range strategy.
+Color and design trends with 6-18 months strategic foresight.
 Pantone references for easy translations.
 Published 2/year June/December.
 Publisher David Shah, creative team FranklinTill.

 2,048.00 SEK